History Labs in Your Classroom!

 Grades K-8

-Quilting goes back to ancient times, but the beauty of repetitive "patchwork" blocks, which is associated with traditional American quilts, is the invention of frugal and creative American women of the 19th century.
-After a brief introduction with lots of visuals, the students play with both cloth and paper half-square-triangle units to explore the symmetrical design possibilities associated with this popular quilt design element.
+Quilting goes back to ancient times, but the beauty of repetitive “patchwork” blocks, which is associated with traditional American quilts, is the invention of frugal and creative American women of the 19th century.
+After a brief introduction with lots of visuals, students play with both cloth and paper half-square-triangle units to explore symmetrical design possibilities.
 They slide, flip, and rotate their block designs, working both individually and in groups.
 This program is appropriate for a wide range of students, since the designs can be as simple or complicated as the students choose to make them.
-If time allows, they may each design a paper quilt block that can be glued and displayed. - Colonial Clothing
+If time allows, they might each design a paper quilt block that can be glued and displayed. - A Chance Encounter P

 Grades 3-12

-While studying the Civil War usually involves dates, battles and generals, this History Lab gives students insights into the lives of two fictional young adults from Massachusetts involved with the war, through an examination of their possessions.
-See how using objects can enhance study of an era. - Dame School
+While studying the Civil War usually involves dates, battles, and generals, this lab gives students insights into the lives of two fictional young adults from Massachusetts involved with the war, through an examination of their possessions.
+Sarah and Matthew bump into each other on a train and their belongings spill out and mix up.
+Sarah is heading home after working for the Sanitary Commission and Matthew is a wounded Union soldier with one month of leave time.
+Students learn more about each item as they decide what belongs to each traveler. - Colonial Clothing

 Grades 1-5

-Students will experience an 18th century school lesson.
-Activities will include role-play, recitation using hornbooks, and simple stitchery. - Early American Chores
+Students will experience an 18th century school lesson that would have been taught by a woman in her home.
+Activities include role-playing, recitation using hornbooks, and simple stitchery. - Early American Chores

 A museum teacher sets up chore stations in the classroom for students to cycle through.
-Chores might include processing wool, simple stitchery, churning butter and stringing squash or apples for drying.
-Including the museum teacher, 4 adults are needed to supervise activities. - Eastern European Immigration
+Chores might include processing wool, simple stitchery, churning butter, using a yoke to carry buckets, or stringing squash or apples for drying.
+Not including the museum teacher, up to 4 adults are needed to supervise activities. - Eastern European Immigration P

 Grades 2-12

-How might Eastern European immigrants have sustained their culture in the face of assimilation?
-Activities might include the reenactment of an arrival test, exploration of a sampling of belongings and sharing immigration stories. - The Four Freedoms
+What did Eastern European newcomers experience at Ellis Island?
+How were they treated by the New England-born residents?
+How might they have sustained their culture in the face of assimilation?
+Activities might include the reenactment of an arrival test, an examination of images, an exploration of contents of a basket of possible items an immigrant might have brought with them to their new home, and optional- a sampling of food. - The Four Freedoms

 Grades 9-12

-Students will examine Norman Rockwell's series of paintings, "The Four Freedoms", with a close focus on "Freedom of Speech".
-They will read excerpts from Franklin D. Roosevelt's "Four Freedoms" address, and describe how a sampling of posters and ads created during WWII connect to it.
-Students will also ponder what made these paintings so incredibly popular and well-loved during that time. - The Four Freedoms
+Students will examine Norman Rockwell’s series of paintings, “The Four Freedoms,” with a close focus on “Freedom of Speech.”
+They will read excerpts from Franklin D. Roosevelt’s “Four Freedoms” address and describe how a sampling of posters and ads created during World War II connect to it.
+Students will also ponder what made these paintings so incredibly popular and well-loved during that time.

 Grades 9-12